PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 17:02:32
+Last updated: 2024-04-02 17:03:06
-Random Quote: The greatest healing therapy is friendship and love. - Hubert Humphrey
+Random Quote: The differences between friends cannot but reinforce their friendship. - Mao Zedong